networkx/networkx/doc/source/reference/introduction.rst

 >>> G=nx.cubical_graph()
 >>> nx.draw(G)   # default spring_layout
->>> nx.draw(G,pos=nx.spectral_layout(G),node_color='r',edge_color='b')
+>>> nx.draw(G,pos=nx.spectral_layout(G),nodecolor='r',edge_color='b')

 See the examples for more ideas.

 Data Structure
 ==============
-NetworkX uses a "dictionary of dictionaries" as the basic network data structure.
+NetworkX uses a "dictionary of dictionaries of dictionaries" as the basic network data structure.
 This allows fast lookup with reasonable storage for large sparse networks.
-The keys are nodes so G[u] returns an adjacency dict keyed by neighbor to the edge data.
-And G[u][v] provides the edge data itself.
+The keys are nodes so G[u] returns an adjacency dict keyed by neighbor to the edge attribute dict.
+The expression G[u][v] returns the edge attribute dictionary itself.
 A dictionary of lists would have also been possible, but not allowed fast edge detection nor convenient storage of edge data.

-Advantages of "dict of dict" data structure
+Advantages of dict-of-dicts-of-dicts data structure

  - Find edges and remove edges with two dictionary look-ups
  - Prefer to "lists" because of fast lookup with sparse storage.
  - Prefer to "sets" since data can be attached to edge
- - G[u][v] returns the edge object
+ - G[u][v] returns the edge attribute dictionary
  - ``n in G`` tests if node ``n`` is in graph G
  - ``for n in G:`` iterates through the graph.
  - ``for nbr in G[n]:`` iterates through neighbors.

-As an example, here is a representation of an undirected graph with the edges A-B, B-C
+As an example, here is a representation of an undirected graph with the edges $A-B$, $B-C$

 >>> G=nx.Graph()
 >>> G.add_edge('A','B')
 >>> G.add_edge('B','C')
 >>> print G.adj
-{'A': {'B': 1},
+{'A': {'B': {}},
- 'B': {'A': 1, 'C': 1},
+ 'B': {'A': {}, 'C': {}},
- 'C': {'B': 1}}
+ 'C': {'B': {}}}

 The data structure gets morphed slightly for each base graph class.
+For DiGraph two dict-of-dicts-of-dicts structures are provided, one for successors and one for predecessors.
-For MultiGraph/MultiDiGraph we use a dict-of-dicts-of-lists where the inner list conatins the edge data for each edge between the two nodes.
+For MultiGraph/MultiDiGraph we use a dict-of-dicts-of-dicts-of-dicts where the third dict is keyed by an edge key identifier to the fourth dict which contains the edge attributes for that edge between the two nodes.
-For DiGraph two dict-of-dict structures are provided, one for successors and one for predecessors.

-For AttrGraph provides a dictionary of attributes for each edge.
+Graphs use a dictionary of attributes for each edge.
 We use a dict-of-dicts-of-dicts data structure with the inner dict storing "name-value" relationships for that edge.

->>> G=nx.AttrGraph()
+>>> G=nx.Graph()
 >>> G.add_edge(1,2,color='red',weight=0.84,size=300)
->>> print G[1][2].size
+>>> print G[1][2]['size']
 300

-The dict-of-dict data structure is based on the following
+The dict-of-dicts data structure is based on the following

 References
 ----------